wp-plugins/facebook-pagelike-widget/readme.txt

 Open your Post or Page, Add [fb_widget] into Post or Page, Save it.
 You are done.

-If you have any question regarding plugin, mail me on cemilap.88@gmail.com or add me on Milap On Facebook. or you can contact me on my Blog.I will try to reply you as soon as possible.
+If you have any question regarding plugin, mail me on cemilap.88@gmail.com or add me on [Facebook](http://www.facebook.com/milap112). or you can contact me on my [Blog](http://patelmilap.wordpress.com/contact-me/).I will try to reply you as soon as possible.

 If my Plugin worked for you, please leave your review Here , so people can use it with confidence.
 God bless you..!!